-You may have noticed that recently (as shown on the chart below) we are more than merely dipping our toes in the weakest zone the Pound has ever found itself against the Euro, but wading waste deep.
+You may have noticed that recently, we are more than merely dipping our toes in the weakest zone the Pound has ever found itself against the Euro, but wading waste deep.
 As of the date of writing (the morning of 17th December 2008), the Pound buys just €1.1045 and people are asking how long before we are up to our neck in it (parity and beyond).

 No one can say for sure which direction the Pound will take next, since we know of no one who was able to forecast our current climate.
 The Pound is so weak due to ever reducing UK interest rates and the general view of a very poor performing economy.
 However, if we look at the history of economic slumps, the UK generally goes in first and deepest against our European neighbours.

 If we look at a graph showing a market going through a slump, it is said to form a shape, the main ones being ‘V’, ‘U’ or ‘L’ (the ‘L’ being one with an upward curve).

 Generally the UK goes through a very steep and long drop, however bouncing back hard from the bottom, thus a V shape (which the cynics out there might call “boom and bust”).
 I would suggest that we have yet to hit the bottom of the V, as there is undoubtedly more bad news to come (not being a cynic, more a realist).